docker/docs/content/registry/storage-drivers/_index.md

 ---
 description: Explains how to use storage drivers
 keywords: registry, on-prem, images, tags, repository, distribution, storage drivers, advanced
-redirect_from:
+title: Docker Registry storage driver
+aliases:
 - /registry/storagedrivers/
-title: Docker Registry storage driver
 ---

-{% include registry.md %}
+{{< include "registry.md" >}}

 This document describes the registry storage driver model, implementation, and explains how to contribute new storage drivers.